kavisherlock/Eight-Puzzle-Solver/README.md

 # Eight-Puzzle-Solver

+### Introduction

-First Visual Studio project from scratch
+This is my first Visual Studio project from scratch

-This is a simple eight puzzle game created as a Windows Presentation Foundation application in Visual Studio
+This is the classic eight puzzle game created as a Windows Presentation Foundation application in Visual Studio

 The game gives the option to randomize the board and give the user a change to solve it

-Additionally, I implement an eight puzzle solver using DFS, BFS, Greedy Best-First Search, A* Search (using multiple heuristics)

-The aim of this project is to learn creating applications in Windows C# while exploring the field of Artificial Intelligence.
+Additionally, I have implemented multiple algorithms to solve the current state of the board.
+The user can randomize the board (using the 'Randomize' button, or setting it themselves) and have the AI solve the board.
+The AI will instruct the user to take the steps to solve the board.

+### Algorithms used

+#### Depth-First Search

+#### Breadth-First Search

+#### Greedy Best-First Search

+##### Heuristics Used
+- Number of misplaced tiles
+- Manhattan distance

+#### A* Search